 DLL files, or dynamic-link libraries, are essential to operating all Windows programs.
 These files benefit users because they require less memory and may perform their functions without being loaded together at once.

 The explorer.exe file tries to launch an application attempting to access its DLL files when you find it.
-However, if the DLL file associated with that program has been uninstalled or hasn’t been updated to the newest version, you will see the error Class not registered.
+However, if the DLL file associated with that program has been uninstalled or updated to the newest version, you will see the error Class not registered.
 As a result, every software that relies on that DLL file to function correctly stops working or fails to load properly.

 As previously stated, DLL files contain data and instructions essential for a software’s proper operation, and no software can function adequately if DLL files are malformed or absent.

 Furthermore, because DLL files have no substitutes, the only way to fix the “Explorer.exe Class not registered” error is to repair these components.
 In the following section, we’ll go through the many options that can assist you in permanently fixing this mistake on your Windows PC.

 Additionally, antivirus software installed on a user’s system may cause the problem.
 When a malware infection contaminates antivirus software, it deletes some files needed for the antivirus program to operate and the critical system files.
 As a result, the explorer.exe class not registered problem appears.

 It has been observed that there are a lot of programs that display the Explorer.exe error:

 - Many users have reported getting a class not registered error when trying to open their photographs or videos.

 - The “Explorer.exe Class Not Registered” error has also been seen in the Windows Photos app.
 Users of previous versions of Windows have also experienced such an incident.